New School Year, New Features at Studies Weekly Online

 Better Audio and Video Tools

-All of our assessment questions at Studies Weekly Online are have improved quality of voice in their audio option.
+All of our assessment questions at Studies Weekly Online have improved voice quality in their audio option.
 Your students can listen and re-listen to every question until they understand what it’s asking.

 Variable audio speed reader